The Other Kind of Excellence

 7. Your success will be scalable because the need for talent and passion and commitment will have been replaced by systems and methods and procedures.
 A burger and fries at McDonalds is precisely the same at each of their 36,000 locations.

-1. Policy will be to serve each customer in the manner they prefer to be served.
+1. Policy will be to learn customer preferences so that you can serve each customer in the manner they prefer to be served.

 2. Processes will be about going the extra mile.